Gamification in eWallet apps has revolutionized the way users engage with digital wallets.

 Other banking apps like Revolut have also followed the trend.

-► Venmo’s Social Feed and Payment Notes
+► Venmo Social Feed and Payment Notes

-Venmo adds a social element to its digital wallet by allowing users to share payment notes and view a feed of their friends’ transactions.
+It uses gamification as a social element to its digital wallet by allowing users to share payment notes and view a feed of their friends’ transactions.

-This gamification in digital wallet creates a sense of community and fun, as users can like and comment on each other’s transactions.
+The feature creates a sense of community and fun, as users can like and comment on each other’s transactions, turning routine payments into social interactions.

 ► Google Pay’s Game-Based Promotions